The while and do-while loops in C++ are control structures that allow repeating the execution of a block of code while a specific condition is met.

 return 0;

 These examples are intended to show how to use the While loop.
-This does not mean that it is the best way to solve the problems they address
+It does not mean it is the best way to solve the problem they address